The Ultimate Guide to Credit Cards

 The Chase Freedom Unlimited® gives you unlimited cash back at a fixed rate per dollar on all your purchases.
 You can earn a higher cash back rate for spending in specific categories such as restaurants and travel.

-Cashback rewards don’t expire and there’s no annual fee, making it easier to hold onto this card long-term.
-There’s a signup bonus for new cardholders to help them earn more cash back rewards during the first few months.
+Cashback rewards never expire, and there’s no annual fee, making it easy to keep this card over the long haul.
+Plus, new cardholders can take advantage of a signup bonus to boost their cash back rewards in the initial months.

 Honorable Mention